-Depositor, Trustee, Administrator and Guarantor.....

-Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.

-On September 6, 2008, the Director of FHFA placed Freddie Mac into conservatorship pursuant to authority granted by the Federal Housing Finance Regulatory Reform Act of 2008 (the "Reform Act").
-As Conservator, FHFA immediately succeeded to all rights, titles, powers and privileges of Freddie Mac, and of any stockholder, officer or director of Freddie Mac, with respect to Freddie Mac and the assets of Freddie Mac.
-For additional information regarding our conservatorship, see Freddie Mac - Conservatorship and Risk Factors - Governance Factors.

-Pass-Through Certificates

-As Depositor, we transfer and deposit mortgage-related assets that we have created or acquired into various trust funds established pursuant to the Pass-Through Trust Agreement.
-As Administrator, on behalf of the Trustee for these trust funds, we create and issue under the Pass-Through Trust Agreement "Pass-Through Certificates" representing beneficial ownership interests in "Pass-Through Pools," which are pools of assets held by those trust funds.

-Assets and Mortgages

-The assets in each Pass-Through Pool may include Freddie Mac PCs, GNMA Certificates, Pass-Through Certificates, mortgage securities issued by entities not affiliated with Freddie Mac or other securities we have created or acquired, all proceeds of those assets, amounts on deposit in a custodial account of collections from those assets and the right to receive payments pursuant to our guarantee.
-The mortgages underlying the assets (the "Mortgages") may be secured by single-family or multifamily residential properties, and have either a fixed and/or an adjustable interest rate.

-Types of Pass-Through Certificates:

-• Giant Certificates

-Giant Certificates are single-class securities that receive principal and interest from their underlying assets.
-They may have either a fixed or an adjustable interest rate, called a class coupon, depending on the underlying Mortgages. • Giant PCs Giant PCs are Giant Certificates whose underlying assets are securities backed by PCs.

-Freddie Mac PCs, other Giant PCs or Freddie Mac REMIC
+Trustee, Depositor, Administrator and Guarantor Federal Home Loan Mortgage Corporation, or "Freddie Mac," a shareholder-owned government-sponsored enterprise.
+On September 6, 2008, the Director of FHFA placed Freddie Mac into conservatorship pursuant to authority granted by the Reform Act.
+As the Conservator, FHFA immediately succeeded to all rights, titles, powers and privileges of Freddie Mac, and of any stockholder, officer or director of Freddie Mac, with respect to Freddie Mac and the assets of Freddie Mac.
+For additional information regarding the conserva- torship, see Freddie Mac - Conservatorship and Risk Factors - Governance Factors .
+Pass-Through Certificates As Depositor, we transfer and deposit mortgage-related assets that we have acquired into various trust funds established pursuant to the Pass-Through Trust Agreement.
+As Trustee for these trust funds, we create and issue under the Pass-Through Trust Agreement "Pass-Through Certificates" representing beneficial ownership interests in "Pass-Through Pools," which are pools of assets held by those trust funds.
+Assets and Mortgages The assets in each Pass-Through Pool may include Freddie Mac PCs, GNMA Certificates, Pass-Through Certificates, other securities backed by residential mortgages that we have purchased or other mortgage-related assets, all proceeds of those assets, amounts on deposit in a custodial account of collections from those assets and the right to receive payments pursuant to our guarantee.
+The mortgages underlying the assets (the " Mortgages ") may be secured by single- family or multifamily residential properties, and have either a fixed or an adjustable interest rate.
+Types of Pass-Through Certific ates: • Giant Certificates Giant Certificates are single-class securities that receive principal and interest from their underlying assets.
+They may have either a fixed or an adjustable interest rate, called a class coupon, depending on the underlying Mortgages. •• Giant PCs Giant PCs are Giant Certificates whose underlying assets are Freddie Mac PCs, other Giant PCs or Freddie Mac REMIC securities backed by PCs.